 Even though solar panels cost around the region of £6000 – £8000 to install, in the long term, they can drastically reduce your energy bill.
 Saving you up to £200 each year (depending on your location), you will see a big difference within the first year.
 You might also be able to sell surplus energy that you haven’t used back to your supplier.
 These savings will make a difference in particular with an older house that tends to use more energy to heat up.

 No matter where you are located in the UK, you can use solar panels as a means of heating and electricity.
 Even on cloudy days, the solar panels will work by granting you access to energy.
-This means that if you have purchased an old house in the country, it will still have access to electricity and heat.
+This means that, if you are looking to modernise an old home in the country, it will still have access to electricity and heat.

 Due to the benefits that are listed above, solar panels have become a must for most new homeowners.
 This means that once you have modernised the old house to feature solar panels when it comes time to sell it, it will be worth more.
 Similarly, if you have purchased the home to simply renovate it and sell it on, new homeowners that are viewing the home will appreciate the upgrade of solar panels as it will save them in the long term.